zijun-zhao/deeplearning.ai/week1&2 Notes.md

 9. Broadcasting turns out to be a technique that Python and numpy allows you to make the code more efficient

 ## 19July
-1. In python, sum axis=0 means that we want Python to sum vertically,  while the horizontal is axis = 0
+1. In python, sum **axis=0** means that we want Python to sum **vertically**,  while the horizontal is axis = 0

-2. the reshape function in Python is O(1) computation, so it is a good way to make sure that our matrices are the size that we need.
+2. The reshape function in Python is O(1) computation, so it is a good way to make sure that our matrices are the size that we need.

 3. Python can have some internal strange logic, for example, adding a column vector towards a row vector will lead to a matrix as a sum of a row vector and a column vector.

 4. np.random.randn(5) will lead to a structure whose shape is (5,).
-This is a rank 1 array in Python.
-It is neither a row vector nor a column vector.
+This is **a rank 1 array in Python.
+It is neither a row vector nor a column vector**.
 And as a result, a.T will looks as the same as a, and np.dot(a,a.T) will only give a single value.
 So Andrew suggested to avoid these rank1-structure whose shape is (n,).
-Instead, we can write np.random.randn(5,1) to assure that a is a column vector.
+Instead, we can write np.random.randn((5,1)) to assure that a is a column vector.
 Then np.dot(a,a.T) while result in a outer product.

 5. The result of randn(5) will be [1,2,3,4,5], while randn(5,1) will be [[1,2,3,4,5]], two squares. **[[**  q,w,e,r,t  **]]** is really a 5x1 matrix, while [q,w,e,r,t] is a rank-1 array.